This silent music

 DUET • PERCUSSION • FIXED MEDIA

 Transmasculine composer LJ White draws on a collaboration with astronomer Becka Phillipson, whose research on black holes informs the program’s central metaphor.
-Like black holes – and like people of marginalized identities – certain forces remain imperfectly understood, becoming visible only through their relationship to the surrounding world.
-The piece explores how presence, impact, and potential can exist even when comprehension is incomplete.
+Exploring what exists beyond immediate perception, the work considers how presence, impact, and potential can remain powerful even when they are not fully visible or understood.

 SONG CYCLE • PERCUSSION • OUD

-Based on texts by poet George Abud, Lebanese composer Alex Wakim crafts a song cycle that excavates questions of identity, belonging, and collective memory.
-Melding traditional Arabic tonality and instrumentation with Western technique, the work unfolds as an act of cultural uncovering – for performers and audience alike – using tension, resonance, and resolution to illuminate what emerges when dissonance becomes a central voice in the narrative.
+Based on texts by poet George Abud, Lebanese composer Alex Wakim crafts a song cycle that excavates questions of identity and belonging.
+Melding traditional Arabic tonality and instrumentation with Western technique, the work unfolds as an act of cultural uncovering – for performers and audience alike – using tension, resonance, and resolution to illuminate what emerges when dissonance becomes part of the story.

 SONG CYCLE • PERCUSSION • MARIMBA

-Composer Mieke Doezema contributes a song cycle for soprano, marimba, and auxiliary percussion, employing extended techniques inspired by natural soundscapes.
-Rooted in mindfulness and close listening, the work invites contemplation and stillness, encouraging an awareness of breath, texture, and the quiet architecture of sound.
+Composer Mieke Doezema contributes a song cycle for soprano, marimba, and auxiliary percussion, employing extended techniques inspired by natural soundscapes and the ecological impact of colonialism.
+Rooted in mindfulness and close listening, the work invites audiences into an awareness of breath, texture, and the quiet architecture of sound.

 This Silent Music is built slowly and intentionally.
 Donations support commissioning fees, rehearsal time, artist compensation, and the technical requirements of site-specific performance.
 Every contribution helps ensure this work is realized with care, integrity, and access.